 The crochet stitch used is double crochet in the back loop which creates a ribbed texture.
 The stitches are increased and decreased to form the chevron’s zig-zags.

-You can find out more about the making of this blanket here and you can purchase the crochet pattern here.
+You can find out more about the making of this blanket here.